allanmcrae/pkglint/README.md

-makepkgfunctions    : Looks for calls to makepkg functionality non-unique-source   : Verifies the downloaded sources have a unique filename pathdepends         : Check for simple implicit path dependencies pkgnameindesc       : Verifies if the package name is included on package description
+makepkgfunctions    : Looks for calls to makepkg functionality non-unique-source   : Verifies the downloaded sources have a unique filename pathdepends         : Check for simple implicit path dependencies
 redundant_makedepends: Check for redundant make dependencies sfurl               : Checks for proper sourceforge URLs splitpkgmakedeps    : Checks that a split PKGBUILD has enough makedeps.